mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

 ### SCOPE METAPHOR

 If English is your method and I ask you what is a "murcielago"?
-You won't be able to answer because that word is in Spanish which is not defined in your method (the English language) However, if I "add" the word murcielago into your vocabulary by telling you it means bat, then now you'd be able to answer
+You won't be able to answer because that word is in Spanish, which is not defined in your method (the English language).
+However, if I "add" the word murcielago into your vocabulary by telling you it means bat, then now you'd be able to answer

 Because of variable scope, a method only have access to information defined within it.
 We could do the following: